mangustc/dotfiles/README.md

 ### modules

 Each module has an `install` script which can be anything you want.
 Also it is possible to define a package list in `packages` file.

+## quirks and fixes

+### steam-session

+First, try launching steam from a desktop environment, avoiding steam-session.
+Afterwards, when all steam files are downloaded try launching gamescope steam-session.

+If color management does not work with both gamepad and mouse input or touching gamepad disables it, you may enable `Developer Mode` in steam settings and then enabling `Force composite`.